 The publications of Jan Bouman and Hil Bos (1977 and 1978) show us that inbreeding can have an unfavourable effect on the fertility of individual Przewalski horses.
 Above that, the practice of inbreeding will also stimulate the proliferation of certain hereditary defects, such as underdeveloped ovaries.

-In order to keep the genetic risks at a more or less acceptable low, the Foundation carried out a breeding strategy in its semireserves starting from the principle that the various breeding groups should consist of individuals with low inbreeding coefficients and bearing no close relationship whatsoever.
+In order to keep the genetic risks at a more or less acceptable low, the Dutch Foundation carried out a breeding strategy in its semireserves starting from the principle that the various breeding groups should consist of individuals with low inbreeding coefficients and bearing no close relationship whatsoever.
 The Przewalski horses that were sent to Hustai National Park have a broad genetic basis (I. Bouman, 1998).

 Now that they all have been released into the wild, they succeed in managing their own affairs, which also means that they take the partners of their own choice.
 Gradually the number of free roaming harems increases.
 Several wild born stallions did manage to seize the harems of some imported stallions.
 Twenty years after their reintroduction only 25% of the original founder population of the 84 imported horses was still alive.